 What’s the problem?

 Many congregations run into difficulty with “making disciples” through lack of knowledge and simple tools to use in carrying out the Great Commission.
-The failures begin with incomplete salvation experiences, inadequate support for pursuing the righteousness of God through sanctification, and lack of enough understanding about the Kingdom of God to be able to share about it.
+The failures begin with incomplete salvation experiences, inadequate support for pursuing the righteousness of God through sanctification, and lack of enough understanding about the the ekklesia (church) and its relationship to the Kingdom of God to be able to share about it.
 As a result, new believers are rare and many church-goers suffer and fall from the same moral afflictions that characterize their unconverted counterparts.

 A proposed solution